pyrsia/pyrsia/docs/developers/pyrsia-architecture-and-use-cases.md

 ### Transparency Log Service

-This component is used by the Artifact Service to store and retrieve transparency log information about an artifact.
+This component is used by the artifact service to store and retrieve transparency log information about an artifact.

-It uses the Blockchain component to retrieve transactions and to reach consensus on the publication of new transactions.
-It uses a local database to store and index transaction information for easy access.
+It uses the blockchain component to retrieve transparency logs and to reach consensus on the publication of new transparency logs.
+It uses a local database to store and index transparency log information for easy access.

+The transparency log service provides these functions:

+- `add_artifact`: to add a transparency log, logging the addition of an artifact to the Pyrsia network. \
+   It follows this procedure:
+  - create a `TransparencyLog` including
+    - operation: `add_artifact`
+    - package type: provided by the `AddArtifactRequest`
+    - package type specific artifact ID (PSID): provided by the `AddArtifactRequest`
+    - timestamp: now
+    - artifact_hash: provided by the `AddArtifactRequest`
+    - source_bash: provided by the `AddArtifactRequest`
+    - artifact_id: Pyrsia specific id of the artifact (UUID to be generated by the Transparency Log Service at the time of transparency log creation)
+    - source_id: Pyrsia specific id of the artifact's source (UUID to be generated by the Transparency Log Service at the time of transparency log creation)
+    - the transparency log is provided as the payload of the `add_transaction` method of the blockchain component. the service now waits for the blockchain component to reach consensus with the other authorized nodes.
+    - when consensus is reached, the transparency log service will be notified by the blockchain component, which will:
+      - store the transparency log in the transparency log database
+      - notify the caller of `add_artifact`

+- retrieving the latest `add_artifact` transparency log
+  - this function takes the package type and PSID as input \
+    and follows this procedure:
+    - search the transparency log database for all transparency log with
+      - operation: add_artifact or remove_artifact
+      - package_type: given as a parameter to this method
+      - package_type_id: the PSID also given as a parameter to this method
+      - and sort on timestamp descending
+    - if the latest transparency log is remove_artifact or no transparency log is found, an error is returned
+    - otherwise the latest transparency log is returned

+- retrieving current authorized nodes
+  - this function is mainly used by the blockchain component to find out who the other authorized nodes are.

+- searching transparency logs (for inspection)

+- adding a transparency log to add another authorized node

+- adding a transparency log to remove an authorized node

+- adding a transparency log to remove an artifact

 ### Blockchain

-This component offers an interface to store and retrieve immutable transaction logs, and distribute them across all peers.
+This component offers an interface to store and retrieve immutable transparency logs, and distribute them across all peers.

-Before transactions can be added to the blockchain, consensus needs to be reached using a fault-tolerant consensus algorithm, because:
+Before transparency logs can be added to the blockchain, consensus needs to be reached using a fault-tolerant consensus algorithm, because:

 - A majority of (authorized) nodes must be able to agree to the same result
 - A small number of faulty (authorized) nodes must not be able to influence the